 What is the concept behind writing therapy?
 It is simply to write what you feel and what you think about things with no hesitation and no prejudice.
 You don’t have to determine whether it’s appropriate or not, polite or rude.
 Don’t be ashamed or scared either.
 Don’t set rules for yourself.
 Just go ahead and sit, stand, or lie on your belly and get your pen and paper.

 Contrary to what some people think, there is quite a bit of difference between writing therapy and journaling.
 When you say journaling, your goal is to effectively document events and the emotions associated with these events.
-You can also use journaling the same way as writing therapy but it is not limited only to the therapy itself.
+You can also use journaling the same way as writing as therapy but writing is not limited only to the therapy itself.

 “It’s about being the witness to ourselves and for ourselves.
 We can hold the larger context together by having a simultaneous perspective of being in the moment, being the wise self or observing ego, and knowing that you have the strength and resilience to get through it.
 It’s the concrete manifestation, the ink on paper or pixels on screen, which provides a tangible reality that we can relate and come back to.” – Kathleen Adams, LPC.